Entropy for $k$-trees defined by $k$ transition matrices: Upper and lower bounds for the entropy of Markov tree-shifts

 \section{Upper and lower bounds for the entropy $h_{PS}$ of Markov tree-shifts}

 In the previous section we presented an upper bound for the entropy $ h_{PS} $ of any tree-shift.
-In this section, we consider a tree-shift of the form $ X = (A_1, \ldots, A_k) $ to provide another upper bound and a lower bound depending on the matrices $ A_1, \ldots, A_k $.
+In this section, we consider a tree-shift of the form $ X = (A_1, \dots, A_k) $ to provide a second upper bound and lower bounds depending on some properties of the matrices $ A_1, \dots, A_k $.

 First, we fix the vector norm